citp/privacy-policy-historical/q/qv/qva/qvalent.com.md

-> *The following text is extracted and transformed from the qvalent.com privacy policy that was archived on 2006-05-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060514180000id_/http%3A//www.qvalent.com/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the qvalent.com privacy policy that was archived on 2007-01-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070125184719id_/http%3A//www.qvalent.com/privacy.jsp) for the most accurate reproduction.*

-# Qvalent: Procurement, Presement and Payment
+# Qvalent: Procurement, Presentment and Payment

 This statement discloses the privacy practices for the entire Web site.